 - Certain groups of products are subject to specific rules, namely construction products, medical devices, rail interoperability equipment and civil explosives.

 No. There is no indication from the EU that there will be any mutual recognition of conformity marks, pending any formal agreement being reached with the UK Government.
 Therefore manufacturers selling across the UK and EU markets will need to continue marking EU products with the CE mark.

 The UK guidance indicates that both marks can be present on one product.
 The EU guidance for exporters to the UK does not mention dual-marking of products, but it is common for widely distributed products to be marked compliantly with multiple regimes and it would therefore be very surprising if the EU did not permit UKCA marks on already CE marked products.

 Yes, for now.
-Until 1 January 2023, there is no requirement for the UKCA to be "permanent", unlike the CE mark.
-Therefore, a well affixed sticker or label on the product or accompanying document is an acceptable temporary solution for products which need to be UKCA marked sooner rather than later.
+There is no requirement for the UKCA to be "permanent", unlike the CE mark until the transition period (discussed below) has ended.
+Therefore, a well affixed sticker or label on the product or accompanying document is an acceptable temporary solution for most products which need to be UKCA marked sooner rather than later.